saper/captdriver/README.md

 need to run 32-bit binaries on your 64-bit operating system.

 ## Status
-Capdriver is currently admittedly far from complete and many extra features are still missing, but it's rather reliable for what it's capable of.
+Captdriver is currently admittedly far from complete and many extra features are still missing, but it's rather reliable for what it's capable of.